 It does not contain any ingredients!
 And it’s only $19.95 a pack!

 Though there may be a ‘hand to mouth’ muscle memory component of nicotine addiction, and it is possible these gadgets may satisfy that aspect, nonetheless mention of ‘smoking behaviours’ implies that smoking is a psychological problem.
 Indeed it is.
-I wrote a book with this title in 2016 – see under the ‘Buy now’ tab.
+I wrote a book with this title in 2016 – see the Books page on this site.

 The psychological nature of smoking was recognised as long ago as 1964.
 The following is from the US Surgeon General’s Report, Smoking and Health, published in that year.